uptonking/note4yaoo/lib-db-app-blog-rewrite.md

 - https://github.com/yywe/yoursql /rust
   - Your SQL database for learning purpose
-  - recently I'm learning the source code of arrow-datafusion.
+  - recently I'm learning the source code of `arrow-datafusion`.
 I'm trying to a tiny version of it by extracting the most essential parts.
   - Although database books talked about query parser, query plan, query execution, etc, I find there is a large gap between theory and implementation
   - In the latest revision, I'm keep each dev branch named as "MILSTONEn-**"
 # db-js